Erika Lundahl

 Chad infuses creativity into the realm of social and environmental justice storytelling through his work in film and photography.
 He challenges outdated narratives, birthing new, profound truths about social and environmental justice.
 By amplifying the voices and experiences within BIPOC subcultures, he crafts empowering and engaging stories.
 Through his art, Chad offers a fresh perspective that seeks to correct misconceptions and educate a broad audience.
 His mission is to transform long-standing, disruptive outdoor narratives, with a keen focus on the conservation of wildlife, freshwater, land, and on the rights of Indigenous communities.

 Half Wild (https://halfwild.earth/) is a community grounded in a deep respect for the land, for nature, and for wildness.
+Our vision is a world with enough room for all of earth’s 8.7 million living species.
+We feature environmental practitioners, scientists, activists, filmmakers, writers and artists whose work furthers this vision.
 Join Half Wild.

 Half Wild thanks Propulsion Network for contributing their space for this event!
 Propulsion Network enables cultural and educational programs to support development of low income and minority groups affected by socioeconomic factors.